BananatorCorp/qa-tests-workshop/README.md

 1.1.
 Source open in a new tab
 -----------------------------
 I've developped a test who clicked the first news of the list to see if it opens on a new tab, I then add a line who scan the href attribute to see if it has the right value.
+File name is open-new-tab.spec.js.
 No problem faced